Gets the primary clipboard of the widget.

 Checks to see if a drag movement has passed the GTK drag threshold.

-Notifies the user about an input-related error on this widget.
+Notifies the user about an input-related error on the widget.

-If the [property@Gtk.Settings:gtk-error-bell] setting is true
+If the [property@Gtk.Settings:gtk-error-bell] setting is true,

 it calls Gdk::Surface#beep